UpThemes/genesis-styler/README.md

 ### Things to Know

 Right now, we use the page refresh method within the Customizer, so it takes a little bit of time before your style changes are updated.
 The next step is to make the live preview process faster.

+##### DISCLAIMER: this project is not affiliated with StudioPress in any way.
+The name "Genesis" is being used with permission.